MokuaEnock/MokuaEnock/read.md

 # 💫 About Me:
 As a software engineer, I specialize in React and Ruby, with extensive experience in developing web applications and back-end systems.
 Additionally, I have a strong background in machine learning engineering, having worked on various projects ranging from natural language processing to computer vision.
 My skills include data analysis, deep learning, and neural network design.
-I am committed to delivering high-quality code that meets both client and user needs while staying up-to-date with the latest technologies and best practices
+I am committed to delivering high-quality code that meets both client and user needs while staying up-to-date with the latest technologies and best practices.

 ## 🌐 Socials: